-The first aspect that we shall consider is your perspective on the AIMCATs.
+The first aspect that we shall consider is your perspective of the AIMCATs.
 In order to gain the most out of the AIMCATs you need to have the right perspective about what they are intended to be and how they can help you.

-Preparation and Practice
+- Preparation and Practice:

-Therefore, for each AIMCAT, you need to be completely up-to date with the basics of the topics, which you would have already covered in class till then.
+Therefore, for each AIMCAT, you need to be completely up-to-date with the basics of the topics, which you would have already covered in class till then.

-If your preparation is lagging or is below par currently, then you should immediately plan for a complete round-up of the syllabus within a set timeframe so that you have at least a couple of months to go before the CAT for fine-tuning your performance.
+If your preparation is lagging or is below par currently, then you should immediately plan for a complete round-up of the syllabus within a set timeframe, so that you have at least a couple of months to go before the CAT for fine-tuning your performance.

-The Online Sectional Tests (OSTs), available on the Student Home Page on www.time4education.com, should be used to top-up your preparation through extensive and high-quality practice.
+The Online Sectional Tests (OSTs), available on the Student Home Page on www.time4education.com, should be used to top-up your preparation through extensive and high quality practice.

 Time-management: Firstly, time management is all about planning your available time so that you can display your proficiency to the fullest, while maximizing your score, making the best use of the time available, without being forced to leave any question unread.
 The issue of time management, generally speaking, involves two levels: across sections and within a section.

 In fact, with the sectional time limits in place, the issue of time management across sections is automatically resolved and, thankfully, you need to focus on only the issue of managing your time within each section.
 Time management within a section mainly calls for self-discipline in ensuring that you never spend an inordinate amount of time on any question and judiciously move away from questions that turn out to be more time-consuming than expected.
-With 32-34 questions and about 60 minutes per section, the time available per question is comfortably adequate.
+With 32-34 questions and 60 minutes per section, the time available per question is comfortably adequate.
 This makes the selection of questions to be attempted definitely easier but not any less important.

 Also, you would have noted that in any AIMCAT the order in which the sections appear is fixed, i.e., VARC first, DILR second and then QA.
 This is since the order in which the sections appear is the same as in the CAT.
 Therefore the order in which you can attempt the sections is fixed and you cannot navigate to any section of your choice.
 This means that you must, through practice and careful planning, get accustomed to the given order of attempting the sections irrespective of your strong/weak sections.

 It would help to plan for a buffer time of 5 to 10 minutes in each section, to review or attempt some of the unattempted questions, and also tackle any unexpected issues, like mismanagement of time, that may crop up while attempting the section.
-Spending time on the ‘wrong’ or a more difficult question than is required can, in fact, prove to be a costly mistake, since even one opportunity lost at answering another easier question correctly would mean about a three percent (3%) decrease in the maximum possible score in that section, resulting in a high impact on your percentile per question answered correctly or incorrectly.
+Spending time on the ‘wrong’ or a more difficult question than is required can, in fact, prove to be a costly mistake, since even one opportunity lost at answering another easier question correctly would mean about a three per cent (3%) decrease in the maximum possible score in that section, resulting in a high impact on your percentile per question answered correctly or incorrectly.

-The art of selecting the right questions to attempt comes from a combination of a solid grounding in the basics and an ability to quickly see through the situation given in the question and also visualise the broad steps involved in the solution.
+Question-selection: The art of selecting the right questions to attempt comes from a combination of a solid grounding in the basics and an ability to quickly see through the situation given in the question and also visualise the broad steps involved in the solution.
 This inevitably requires considerable amount of practice, both during mock tests and individual study.

-Finally, the accuracy of your attempts in the AIMCAT needs to be taken care of.
+Accuracy: Finally, the accuracy of your attempts in the AIMCAT needs to be taken care of.
 For the same reasons as explained above, any sort of compromise on accuracy, can lead to a drastic reduction in your percentile score.
 Hence, an accuracy of 85 per cent or more is strongly recommended.